w3c/WebPlatformWG/Meetings.md

 ## Upcoming Face-Face Meetings

-- 2015 October 26-27, 29-30 - the entire group will meet at [TPAC 2015](https://www.w3.org/wiki/Webapps/October2015Meeting) in Sapporo, JP.
+- 2015 October 26-27 and 29-30 - the entire group will meet at [TPAC 2015](https://www.w3.org/wiki/Webapps/October2015Meeting) in Sapporo, JP.

 ## Past Face-To-Face Meetings (most recent first)

 ## Distributed Meetings aka TelCons

 WebApps has some irregularly scheduled *distributed meetings* (aka *telcons*).
-Below is common information and logistics for these distributed meetings and some meeting-specific information.
+Below is common information and logistics for all of the distributed meetings and some meeting-specific information.

 ### General Information